OptionsFind here the list of the options available in addition to the main courses

 The F.M.
 Alexander technique will be taught by Marina Nguen The in Session 1 and Claire Brunaud during sessions 1 and 2.

-Passionate by teaching, Nguyen The Marina is Professor at Levallois Maurice Ravel Conservatory and at Charles Munch Conservatory – Paris XI.
+Passionate about teaching, Marina Nguyen The is Professor of Artistic Education at the Maurice Ravel Conservatory in Levallois.
+She taught 25 years at the Charles Munch Conservatory of the XIth district of Paris.

 Professor of Technique F.M.
 Alexander, Pianist

 Graduate of the Technical Training center Alexander-Paris

 Piano teacher, holder of a Master’s degree in Music and Musicology from Paris-IV Sorbonne University with the speciality Music and Arts-Plastique, Claire Brunaud is also holder of a diploma delivered by the Training center of Technique Alexander ( CFTA) of Paris.

 Since then, she is training musicians, dancers and comedians.
 She is also teaching music music theory and musical awakening in a dynamic and physical prospect.
 She is also improving in Choir conducting with different conductors.

 Claire Brunaud is also involved in another artistic domain through the painting and through the illustration.

 The practice of SOPHROLOGY is accessible to all.
 Mixing breathing techniques, visualization and gentle body movements, each person can learn to channel their mind, feel their body and their emotions.
 It brings a lot of inner calm, self-confidence and in the future, it can revive energy and vitality in each of us.
 In addition, regular practice allows you to become aware of the position of your body at every moment, any unnecessary contractions and then consciously release tension.
 You will also gain a better understanding of the importance of breathing and its power over your body.
 Finally, Sophrology is a powerful tool to prepare yourself for a exam or a future stressful situation.